wbEPL/devCEQ/README.md

 ### Pre-requisites

-1. It is expected that everyone is familiar with Stata, can independently run CEQ-like microsimulations in Stata and change code in order to save different stages of the microsimulation analysis.
+1. It is expected that everyone is familiar with Stata, can independently run CEQ-like microsimulations in Stata, and change code to save different stages of the microsimulation analysis.

 2. Install the latest versions of [R](https://cran.r-project.org/bin/windows/base/), [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools43/rtools.html), and [R Studio](https://posit.co/download/rstudio-desktop/).

-3. Install [GitHub Desktop](https://desktop.github.com/) and familiarize with the basics of workflow using Git and Github.
+3. Install [GitHub Desktop](https://desktop.github.com/) and familiarize yourself with the basics of workflow using Git and Github.

 ### Install `devCEQ` package